Hardware timestamps

 It’s also possible to leave the hardware timestamps on in the hardware but on a source-by-source basis simply ignore those hardware timestamps.
 This is helpful for testing sometimes.
 This can be done with ENABLE_HWTSTAMPS=0 in each source block to ignore hardware timestamps for that source.

 There are yet other cases where it’s necessary to disable hardware timestamps on the card itself for specific cards but not others.
 The above configuration variables won’t allow that but AVOID_IFACES=… will.
 For example, if you have one of the network cards that advertises hardware timestamp support but contains a bug that causes serious networking problems or reboots you may want to use this option.
-In those cases you can enter those network cards in the AVOID_IFACES= value (comma separated list) and TimeKeeper will entirely ignore these devices.
-It will not attempt to configure them, will not track the time on them and will not try to steer the time on them.
+In those cases you can enter those network cards in the AVOID_IFACES= value (comma separated list) and TimeKeeper will ignore these devices.
+It could route network traffic through them but will not attempt to configure them, will not track the time on them and will not try to steer the time on them.
 This is one possible work-around for buggy drivers.

 TimeKeeper also maintains an internal set of known unstable drivers and avoids versions known to be unstable by default.
 This is automatically done but can be overridden with the ENABLE_NIC_BLACKLIST configuration option.
 More details on this and AVOID_IFACES is available in the configuration section, “Global options.”